Gary M. Segura is the Dean of the Luskin School of Public Affairs at UCLA.

 Earlier work has been published in the American Political Science Review, American Journal of Political Science, Journal of Politics, Political Research Quarterly, and the Annual Review of Political Science, among many others.

-Over the last 18 years, he has directed polling research that has completed over 100,000 interviews of Americans of all backgrounds on matters of political importance.
+He has directed polling research that has completed over 100,000 interviews of Americans of all backgrounds on matters of political importance.
 He has briefed members of both the House and Senate as well as senior administration officials and appeared on National Public Radio, the “News Hour,” “Frontline,” “the CBS Evening News,” MSNBC, and numerous other outlets.

 Segura served as an expert witness on the nature of political power in all three of landmark LGBT marriage rights cases in 2013 and 2015, Windsor v.
 United States, Hollingsworth v Perry, and the historic Obergefell v.
 Hodges, which recognized marriage equality as a constitutionally protected right.
 He has provided expert testimony on discrimination in both voting rights cases and LGBT civil rights cases, and filed amicus curiae briefs on subjects as diverse as marriage equality and affirmative action.